 6. Invest $7.5 million to create internships and life sciences curricula.
 The City will launch a new internship program next summer that will connect at least one hundred students each year with opportunities at life sciences companies and institutions.
 Organizations that have already agreed to take on interns include global pharmaceutical companies, such as Roche and Eli Lilly, research institutions, such as the New York Genome Center, and investors, such as Deerfield Management.
 The City will also provide funding to support the development of new curricula for local colleges and universities, based on input from real employers, to prepare the next generation of life sciences talent.

-7. Commit $20 million a year in matching funds to support early-stage businesses.
+7. Commit $20 million in matching funds to support early-stage businesses.
 Young life sciences start-ups require significant levels of risk capital, and even growing companies can struggle to secure the working capital they need.
 By committing $20 million in seed and growth funding—and seeking matching funds from private sources—the City will help spur the growth of up to eighty companies, which will help them expand and create new jobs for New Yorkers.

 8. Provide $7.5 million to create a Life Sciences Management Corps.
 The City will provide financing to life sciences start-ups to help them secure experienced entrepreneurs to help launch and grow their businesses in New York City.
 These entrepreneurs will be committed to growing companies, cultivating new talent, and creating good and accessible jobs in the five boroughs.